 - 2. Climate Change Mitigation

 - 6. Walking, Cycling and Public Transport

-- 7. Safeguarding Village Heritage.
+- 7. Safeguard Village Heritage.

-- 141. The cost of installing an electric vehicle charging point could be a factor for a resident to choose not to have an electric vehicle or delay the purchase. - 142.
-Home working, student studying at home, and home entertainment generally require access to high-speed reliable means of electronic communications (broadband, mobile phone network).
-From CQ#Q35, having a better/faster/consistent mobile phone service was cited as a major factor in assisting local businesses to operate better, or to encourage new local businesses to start up (CQ#Q35).
-More home working reduces the amount of car travel. (see Policy EM2).

-143. As the number of electric vehicles increases, consideration should be given to the introduction of communal charging points for visitors to the village and those residents whose house cannot have home charging for practical reasons.
-Location of charging points should respect the amenity of the local area and not cause inconvenience to residents.
+- 134. Home working, students studying at home, and home entertainment generally require access to high-speed reliable means of electronic communications (broadband, mobile phone network).
+From CQ#35, having a better/faster/consistent mobile phone service was cited as a major factor in assisting local businesses to operate better, or to encourage new local businesses to start up.
+More home working reduces the amount of car travel. (see Policy EM2). - 135.
+As the number of electric vehicles increases, consideration should be given to the introduction of communal charging points for visitors to the village and those residents